Blog: Bradbury's Book of Hallmarks

 This 2014 edition of Bradbury is the only work that correctly discusses the British hallmarking of imported watches.
 If you are a watch collector, this version of Bradbury makes all previous versions, and all the other books about British hallmarks, obsolete.

 The 2014 edition of Bradbury is now available to buy from the Sheffield Assay Office.
-It is a small paperback book that fits easily in the pocket and costs just £10 + p&p, which is great value.
+It is a small paperback book that fits easily in the pocket and is great value for money.
 In addition to tables of date letters, there is a tremendous amount of information on British hallmarking crammed into it, providing the key to marks on English, Scottish, Irish and imported silver and gold, and it is currently the only reference book that correctly describes the British hallmarking of imported watches.
 I have been working with the Sheffield Assay Office to make the latest version easier to read than previous editions.
 Make sure you get the latest edition with the "Chinese red" covers as shown here.

 Armed with Bradbury and a copy of my paper you will know as much as anyone about the hallmarking in Britain of watches, and be able to read and understand the hallmarks in any gold or silver watch case that was hallmarked here.
 If you collect this type of watch, a copy of Bradbury should be on your desk, and in your pocket when you go to auctions or flea markets.
 You will know more about hallmarking than most sellers, which puts you in a powerful position.
 You could easily recover the cost on a single watch that is misidentified by the seller, or avoid a costly mistake.